Best Künefe in Istanbul: 10 Dessert Shops to Try

 10. Kaşıbeyaz Bosphorus

-The menu covers the same ground as an average kebab shop, but the execution is as upmarket as the elegant white décor, which is why celebrities and travelers share the room.
+The menu covers the same ground as an average kebab shop, but the execution is as upscale as the elegant white décor, which is why celebrities and travelers share the room.
 Prices sit at the special-occasion end, and you are paying for the talent in the kitchen and the view at once.

 Where to go from here

 If you would rather eat your way through the city with a local leading, that is what we do at Yummy Istanbul.
-Our Taksim evening food tour runs three hours from 18:00 on Tuesdays, Thursdays, and Saturdays, capped at 10 guests.
+Our Taksim evening food tour runs three hours from 6 pm on Tuesdays, Thursdays, and Saturdays, capped at 10 guests.
 Come hungry, and save a corner for dessert afterward.